agroramsse/agroram/readme.md

 ## Usage
-From the project root directory, run:
+To run all the cryptogrpahic experiments on the datasets, from the project root directory, run:
 ```bash
 python crypto_exp.py [--q_num Q_NUM] [--dataset DATASET_NAME]
 ```